 More than 40 years ago, Brock (1972, 1973) observed that pregnancies complicated by neural-tube defects had higher levels of alpha-fetoprotein (AFP) in maternal serum and amnionic fluid.
 This formed the basis for the first maternal serum screening test for a fetal condition.
 The beginning of widespread serum screening came in 1977, after a collaborative trial from the United Kingdom established the association between elevated maternal serum AFP levels (MSAFP) and fetal open neural-tube defects (Wald, 1977).
 When screening was performed at 16 to 18 weeks’ gestation, detection approached 90 percent for pregnancies with fetal anencephaly and 80 percent for those with myelomeningocele (spina bifida).
 These sensitivities are comparable to current testing (American College of Obstetricians and Gynecologists, 2016a).

 The terms level I and level II sonography were coined in this context.
 In the California MSAFP Screening Program of the 1980s and early 1990s, women received serum screening prior to sonography, and those with an elevated MSAFP level would undergo level I sonography to identify an incorrect gestational age, multifetal gestation, or fetal demise (Filly, 1993).
 A third of pregnancies with an elevated MSAFP level had one of these three etiologies.
 Although birth defects were occasionally detected during level I sonography, this was not the expectation.
 If level I sonography did not identify an etiology for the MSAFP level elevation, amniocentesis would be offered.
-Then, only if the amnionic fluid AFP concentration were elevated would the woman ...
+Then, only if the amnionic fluid AFP concentration were elevated would ...